 In 2006, led by President Nina Gordon, the congregation embarked on another capital campaign to build a 24,000 square foot permanent sanctuary and social hall.
 An exclusive caterer, Haute Cuisine of Parkland, was engaged.
 President Bob Greenberg was at the helm when the much anticipated new building was dedicated in January, 2008 amid a weekend of worship, gala celebration and a family concert.

 The fall of 2009 began the next chapter in Kol Tikvah’s history.
-As Kol Tikvah celebrated its chai anniversary, Bradd Boxman took the reins as Rabbi and we hired a Director of Lifelong Learning and our first full-time Director of Youth and Family Programming.
-Today, membership has grown to 365 households, putting the congregation within range of its 400 unit membership cap.
-Many of these families have children as evidenced by the 350 students enrolled in Religious School and 135 in a growing Early Childhood Center.
+As Kol Tikvah celebrated its chai anniversary, Bradd Boxman took the reins as Rabbi.
+Youth became a central focus – we hired a Director of Lifelong Learning and our first full-time Director of Youth and Family Programming.
+Today, membership has grown to 385 households, putting the congregation within range of its 400 unit membership cap.
+Many of these families have children as evidenced by the 300 students enrolled in Religious School and 160 in a growing Early Childhood Center.

 The experience and enthusiasm of our clergy and staff will ensure that this is a chapter of Kol Tikvah’s history that you will not want to miss!